wso2/docs-is/en/docs/develop/managing-Users-and-Roles-with-APIs.md

     <HideAdminServiceWSDLs>false</HideAdminServiceWSDLs>
     ```

-2. Restart WSO2 Identity Server.
+2. Restart the Identity Server.
 3. If you have started the server in default configurations, use the
     following URL in your browser to see the WSDL of the admin service:
     <https://localhost:9443/services/RemoteUserStoreManagerService?wsdl>